The Emerging Trend Radar

 Environmental Technological Political

-This includes the themes of the Internet of Things, in particular focusing on the black box but also on other household-related devices (home automation and smart cities), businesses, people (health and welfare) and big data.
-In the area of threats, it includes the theme of personal data protection (privacy), in addition to data security and cyber-crime.
-It includes the emerging themes of Industry 4.0 and the new computational frontiers.
+This includes the topics of the Internet of things, focusing in particular on black boxes but also on other devices more related to the home (home automation and smart cities), businesses, people (health and wellbeing) and big data.
+In the context of threats, it includes the topic of personal data protection (privacy), as well as data security and cyber-crime.
+It includes new computational frontiers.

 Read more

-This concerns the need for new skills to react to changing trends and new organisational paradigms based on agility and resilience.
-It includes the themes of skills gap, lifelong learning, remote working and organisational agility, resilience, blending of skills and enhancement of diversity.
-In this area, it focuses on the growing importance of learning from the external environment by acquiring “clocks functioning at multiple speeds”.
+This concerns the need for new skills to respond to changing trends and the evolution of organizational paradigms to cope with contexts characterized by growing complexity and uncertainty.
+It includes the topics of skills gap, lifelong learning, remote working and organizational agility, resilience, mixture of skills and enhancement of diversity.
+In this context, it also includes the analysis of how leadership models may evolve.

 Read more

-This concerns the new mobility models, the evolution of mobility-related technology and its impact on the insurance sector.
-It includes new mobility behaviours, from micro-mobility to the “Mobility-as-a-Service” (MaaS) model and the evolution of car technology, focusing in particular on driverless cars.
+This concerns new mobility models, developments in mobility-related technology and its impact on the insurance sector.
+It includes new mobility behaviours ranging from micromobility to “Mobility as a Service” (MaaS) and the technological evolution of cars, especially driverless cars.

 Read more

-This includes aspects linked to population longevity and aging (longevity, management of the elderly, silver economy, value of children, fertility), progressive generational change with a gap between the various generations and the “power of the youth”, trends linked to immigration and multiculturalism (cultural and religious blending), evolution of family units and social networks (extended families, unmarried couples, singles, parent-child relationships, grandparent-grandchild relationships, women’s empowerment, work-life balance, pet affection, household and gender liquidity).
+This includes aspects linked to longevity and population aging (longevity, management of the elderly, silver economy, value of children/fertility) and the progressive generational change with gaps between the various generations and the “power of youth” and dynamics linked to immigration and multiculturalism (cultural and religious mixes), and the evolution of family units and social networks (extended families, co-habiting couples, singles, parent/child relationships, grandparent/grandchild relationships, female empowerment, work-life balance, pet affection).

 Read more

-This concerns the hybridisation of the relationship with customers into a customer journey with no discernible difference between actual and virtual reality.
-It includes the following themes: web vitality, mobile Internet, virtual mobility, “onlife”, perpetual connectivity, access to “anytime, anyway, anywhere” services, e-commerce, domestic time, access hours to financial services, time management savings, cyberspace credibility and security.
-This macro-trend also analyses the emerging figure of the “prosumer” in terms of role, behaviour and values.
-In this context, it focuses on the phenomenon of the transition from “feedback” to “feedforward” and on the evolution of the insured-insurer relationship in view of creating an “us”.
+This concerns the hybridization of the relationship with the customer in a seamless customer journey between real life and virtual reality.
+It includes topics such as: web vitality, mobile Internet, virtual mobility, «onlife», perpetual connectivity, access to “anytime, anyway, anywhere” services, e-commerce, domestic time, access time to financial services, time management/saving, credibility and security of cyber space.
+This macro trend also analyses the emerging figure of the “prosumer”, in terms of role, behaviour and values.
+In this context, it focuses on the central value of the customer experience and on the importance of personalization.

 Read more

-This includes the following themes: climate change, extreme climate events, greenhouse gas emissions, dispersal of animal species, insects and microorganisms, spread of new diseases (for the part related to climate change).
+This includes the topics: climate change, extreme climate events, greenhouse gas emissions, spread of animal species, insects and microorganisms, spread of new diseases (for the part related to climate change), with a focus on the “climate endgame”.

 Read more

-This includes the evolution from ownership to access, forms of collaborative consumption (propensity for usage / ownership, propensity for sharing, social streets, open source, crowdfunding, cloud technology, pay per use...) and peer-to-peer (p2p) trust favoured by digital reputation systems or guarantee tools, such as insurance or forms of “industrialised” trust, such as the Blockchain.
+This includes the evolution from ownership to access, forms of collaborative consumption (propensity to use/ownership, propensity to share, social street, open source, crowdfunding, cloud technology, consumer product...) and peer-to-peer trust (p2p) favoured by digital reputation systems or guarantee tools, such as insurance or forms of “industrialized” trust, such as blockchain.

 Read more

-This concerns internationalisation both in view of a growth and consolidation strategy of the insurance business and in view of support to corporate and SME customers (need to provide risk protection and management services on an international level and support for the development and internationalisation process of SMEs) and retail customers (e.g. education abroad).
-It includes the risk of contagion, Europe’s sentiment, the growing political instability and the transition to a multipolar order, as well as the spread of disease resulting from globalisation.
-It focuses on global governance in the face of emerging challenges and the risk of fragmentation of tariffs, cyberspace and space supremacy.
+This concerns internationalization with a view to the growth and consolidation strategy of insurance companies and to supporting corporate and SME customers (need to provide protection and risk management services on an international scale and support for the development and internationalization process of SMEs) and retail customers (e.g. education abroad).
+It includes the risk of contagion, European sentiment, growing political instability and transition to a multipolar order, as well as the spread of diseases resulting from globalization.
+It focuses on global governance in the face of emerging challenges, including the governance of Artificial Intelligence.

 Read more

-This includes the themes of fear, sense of vulnerability, unemployment and job insecurity, social polarisation and tensions.
-Social polarisation is explored in its many forms, which have extended from the economic and financial dimension to other more intangible dimensions with impacts in terms of access to opportunities and “future enablement”.
-It also includes the themes of downsizing and money management savings.
+This includes the topics of fear, sense of vulnerability, unemployment and job precariousness, polarization and social tensions.
+Social polarization is explored in its many forms, which range from the economic-financial dimension to other more intangible dimensions with impacts in terms of access to opportunities and “enabling the future”.
+It also includes the topics of downsizing and money management/saving.

 Read more

-This concerns the increasingly important theme of health, understood in a more holistic sense as psycho-physical well-being.
-It includes the phenomenon of health being increasingly tailored to the patient, touching on topics such as developments in biotechnology, omics sciences, “P4” medicine (personalised, preventive, predictive and participatory), the “quantified self” phenomenon, “well-aging” and, in the area of personalisation and prevention, circadian rhythms, lifestyle and food habits, therapeutic freedom, addictions.
-It also includes the growing significance of chronic and mental illnesses, as well as the theme of drug resistance.
-It addresses the issue of public-private (multi-pillar) integration and the rebalancing of welfare actions between the State, the Market and collaborative economies.
+This concerns the topic of the growing importance of health understood in an increasingly holistic sense of psycho-physical wellbeing.
+It includes the phenomenon of increasingly patient-friendly and predictive health, touching on topics such as developments in biotechnology, omics sciences, «4-P»medicine (personalized, preventive, predictive and participatory), the «self-quantified» phenomenon and, in the area of personalization and prevention, circadian rhythms, lifestyle and eating habits, therapeutic freedom, addictions.
+It also includes the growing relevance of chronic diseases and mental illnesses, as well as the topic of drug resistance.
+It addresses the issue of (multi-pillar) public-private integration and the rebalancing of welfare actions between the State, the market and collaborative economies.

 Read more

-This concerns the phenomenon of our society’s transformation into a “smart economy” or “oracular society” driven by predictive algorithms, thus creating new opportunities and new challenges.
-It investigates ethical dilemmas and the man-machine relationship.
+This concerns the phenomenon of transformation of our society into a “smart economy” or an “oracular society”, thanks to predictive algorithms and generative artificial intelligence, with the emergence of new opportunities and new challenges.
+It investigates ethical dilemmas and the human-machine relationship.

 Read more

-This concerns the phenomenon of the empowerment of man through an increasingly symbiotic man-machine relationship, being explored in various areas: for the purpose of treatment (on the side of both the patient and the doctor), work, ubiquity, up to the future frontiers of augmented man for the enhancement of physical and cognitive functions and the emergence of a cyborg “species”.
-It includes the themes of virtual reality and augmented reality.
+This concerns the phenomenon of human enhancement through an increasingly symbiotic relationship between humans and machines, explored in various fields: for health care purposes (on both the patient’s and the doctor’s side), work, ubiquity up to the future frontiers of augmented humans due to the enhancement of physical and cognitive functions and the emergence of a cyborg “species”.

 Read more

-This concerns the dark side of technology, which is increasingly emerging after a phase in which technology has expanded massively and pervasively.
-It manifests itself in many forms, from techno-addiction and dangers for the youth, to fake news and fake videos, to ethical issues related to the man-machine relationship, hacking risks and privacy intrusion.
+This concerns the dark side of technology which has been increasingly emerging after a phase in which it spread and manifested itself massively and pervasively in multiple forms, from techno-addiction and dangers for young people, to fake news and fake videos, to ethical issues linked to the human-machine relationship and hacking and privacy intrusion risks.

 Read more

-This includes the metamorphosis of assets from tangible to intangible, the evolution of needs from the sphere of security to that of self-realisation and enrichment of assessment and reporting metrics with environmental, social and governance (ESG factors) factors in view of a long-term sustainability.
-In this context, it focuses on the growing importance of reputation, understood as trust capital, in which ethics play a central role.
+This includes the metamorphosis of assets from tangible to intangible assets, the evolution of needs from the sphere of security to that of self-realization and the enrichment of valuation and reporting metrics with environmental, social and governance factors (ESG factors) in view of long-term sustainability and with a multi-stakeholder approach.
+In this context, it focuses on the importance of cultivating foresight and a transgenerational perspective.

 Read more